polipones/pod-hugo-main-website/content/posts/elections/sb_2025_2/index.md

 ---
 # Will be displayed at top of the page as main heading
-title: Výsledky voleb na správce bloků # TODO
+title: Výsledky voleb na správce bloků
 # Short post description
-description: "" # TODO
+description: "Kandidáti a výsledky voleb správců bloků."
-author: "Web admin" # TODO
+author: "Web admin"
-tags: [] # TODO
+tags: [Volby]

-#draft: true # TODO - Remove when ready to publish the post (post will be hidden with this set to true)
 # HideThisTranslation: true # Uncomment this if you don't want to link this translation of page in translations

 # Other configuration